adamadair/euler/problem_039/problem39.md

 ## Solution Notes
 Written in C#, and it is sloooowwwww...but it returns the right answer.
 I know that the search range values probably do not make much sense, like there can't be a right triangle with a = b = c = 1, but I really don't know of a better way of reducing the number of searches.
+May come back and do it in Ruby.